mozilla/pkipolicy/rootstore/policy.md

       and EVCP)
     * [ETSI EN 319 411-2][ETSI-319-411-2] (QCP-w)

-    An audit showing conformance with the EVCP policy is required if issuing EV certificates.
+    An audit showing conformance with the EVCP policy is required if a CA is capable of issuing EV certificates.

 *   For the email trust bit, a CA and all subordinate CAs technically